jondurbin/bagel/README.md

 ### SFT data sources

-*Yes, you will see benchmark names in the list, but this only uses the train splits, and a decontamination by cosine similarity is performed at the end as a sanity check*
+*Only train splits are used, and a decontamination by cosine similarity is performed at the end as a sanity check against common benchmarks.
+If you don't know the difference between train and test, please learn.*

 - [ai2_arc](https://huggingface.co/datasets/ai2_arc)
   - Abstraction and reasoning dataset, useful in measuring "intelligence" to a certain extent.